 Mia didn't know what to say to this, was she supposed to stay in her room till noon?
-"Um, thats ok.
+"Um, that's ok.
 I'm not really hungry."
 Sirius' face fell and the crepe behind him began to smoke a little.
 Mia got a strange sense.
 Why was he sad by this, had he wanted to make her breakfast?
 She thought quickly.
-"Though I do have to admit I love crepes."
+"Though I do have to admit I love pancakes."

 Sirius' face broke out in a large grin and Mia knew she had guessed right.
 "I thought you might."
 He turned back to the pan.
 "Your mother loved- aw bloody hell."
 The pan was smoking wildly again and Sirius took his wand to it.

 Mia, understanding the ability of magic to change certain properties of food such as taste grimaced a bit and made an excuse that she was going to take a shower.
-Sirius called after her, "It should be ready in about fifteen minutest!"
+Sirius called after her, "It should be ready in about fifteen minutes!"

 Mia heard Remus mutter under his breath.
 "Or forty five."